barn2plugins/posts-data-table/readme.txt

 ### How to create your own WordPress Post Tables
 You can use *Posts Table with Search & Sort* to display your content in searchable and sortable tables.
 This has a huge range of use cases, from a simple archive of your posts, to previews of your content, to sorting by author, tags, date, and more.

-To list blog posts in a table, simply enter the shortcode `[posts_data_table]` to any WordPress page, post, or text widget.
+To list blog posts in a table, simply enter the shortcode `[posts_table]` to any WordPress page, post, or text widget.
 The easiest way to set your columns and other options is on the plugin settings page at *Settings > Posts Table With Search & Sort*.
 These global settings will affect all the posts tables throughout your WordPress site.

 You can also add options directly to the shortcode.
 This allows you to configure each table individually - for example, in order to show different columns in each table, or to list posts from specific categories.
 Here are a couple of examples of shortcodes you can use:

-1. **List your posts in a table with 4 columns** (image, title, content, and date) showing the first 10 words of each post in the content column: `[posts_data_table columns='image,title,content,date' content_length="10"]`
+1. **List your posts in a table with 4 columns** (image, title, content, and date) showing the first 10 words of each post in the content column: `[posts_table columns='image,title,content,date' content_length="10"]`
-2. **List posts in a table with with 5 columns** (post ID, title, tags, date and author), and sort in ascending date order: `[posts_data_table columns='id,title,tags,date,author' sort_by="date" sort_order="asc"]`
+2. **List posts in a table with with 5 columns** (post ID, title, tags, date and author), and sort in ascending date order: `[posts_table columns='id,title,tags,date,author' sort_by="date" sort_order="asc"]`
 3. **List posts in a table with rows on one line** by using the parameter `wrap=false`.
-If selected columns no longer fit in the table, then a "+" icon will appear to the left of each row to allow access to the rest of the data: `[posts_data_table wrap="false" rows_per_page="5"]`
+If selected columns no longer fit in the table, then a "+" icon will appear to the left of each row to allow access to the rest of the data: `[posts_table wrap="false" rows_per_page="5"]`
 4. **List posts in a table sortable by any column**.
 If the column does not appear in your table, it will be added as a hidden column at the end, so the ordering still works as expected.
 This example sorts each post by title.
-It also shows how to use `content_length` to set the number of words in the `content` column: `[posts_data_table sort_by="title" columns="date,author,title,content" content_length=5 rows_per_page="5"]`
+It also shows how to use `content_length` to set the number of words in the `content` column: `[posts_table sort_by="title" columns="date,author,title,content" content_length=5 rows_per_page="5"]`

 You can see all of these in action [on the plugin demo](https://poststable-free.barn2.com/?utm=content&utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=posts-table-free), and do even more with [Posts Table Pro](https://barn2.com/wordpress-plugins/posts-table-pro/?utm=content&utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=posts-table-free), our premium plugin!